vulcu/dahlia/README.md

 # Dahlia - Waveshaping Synthesis for the Daisy Platform
 Dahlia is an implementation of the [Waveshape-Synth](https://github.com/vulcu/waveshape-synth) polyphonic synthesizer written in PureData and intended for use with the [Heavy Compiler Collection](https://github.com/enzienaudio/hvcc).
 Possible applications include the [Daisy Audio Platform](https://www.electro-smith.com/daisy) (using [pd2dsy](https://github.com/electro-smith/pd2dsy)), the [Distrho Plugin Framework](https://github.com/DISTRHO/DPF), and Javascript (using WebAssembly).

-The overarching goal of placing it in an embedded platform is to make an instrument which sits halfway between playable and generative synthesizer, allowing people without a background in music to create complex compositional patterns by through interaction with a limited and intuitive control set.

 ## Table of Contents
 * [General Info](#general-info)
 * [Features](#features)